-Two formal structures were established to govern the project (Figure 3):
+Two formal structures were established to govern the project (Figure 2):

-A project reference group (PRG), comprising a lead researcher from each of the consortium partners and Chief Executive Officers (CEOs) or General Managers of East Coast Cluster regional bodies provided oversight of the project.
-The PRG provided overarching guidance for the Project, facilitated communication among groups and feedback on project activities.
+The Project Reference Group (PRG) was comprised of lead researchers from each of the consortium partners, and Chief Executive Officers (CEOs) or General Managers of East Coast Cluster regional bodies.
+The PRG provided oversight, over-arching guidance for the Project, and facilitated communication among groups and feedback on project activities.

 A Planners Working Group (PWG) was also established to facilitate the adoption of project outputs and outcomes by the regional bodies.
-It comprised planners from the regional NRM bodies, planning researchers from Griffith University, and other researchers when availability allowed.
+It comprised planners from the regional NRM bodies, planning researchers from Griffith University, and other researchers as required.